CBS crisis comes to a head as Moonves and Redstone fight for network's future

 The CBS board is holding a special meeting Thursday afternoon to vote on a dividend that would dilute Redstone's voting stake.

-But a judge in Delaware Chancery Court sided with Redstone late Thursday morning by ruling against CBS's request for a temporary restraining order.
+But a judge in Delaware Chancery Court sided with Redstone late Thursday morning by ruling against a request by CBS for a temporary restraining order.

 Redstone could move to oust Moonves and replace the CBS board members who rebelled.
 But that's just speculation for now.